juliairsalina/ttaro-ttaro/README.md

 > “Sarah and Julia joined the cafe, but John and Alex did not.”

-ttaro-ttaro uses this context to suggest that John and Alex should be excluded from the cafe split.
+따로따로 uses this context to suggest that John and Alex should be excluded from the cafe split.

 ---